shylux/ch.bfh.bti7081.s2015.rot/doc/task01/First Analysis.md

 - Report generation for hospital management

 ## 3. Critical Success Factors
-- Data Protection Act - personal informations are confidential
+- Data Protection Act - personal information is confidential
-- Provide timely informations to facilitate the treatment of patients
+- Provide timely information to facilitate the treatment of patients
-- Generate management informations that allows health service managers to assess performance against local and government targets
+- Generate management information which allows health service managers to assess performance against local and government targets
 - Professional project management (from Wikipedia)
 - Identifying dangers and risks (from Wikipedia)
 - Detailed planing (from Wikipedia)